Antonio Bardellino

-Antonio Bardellino ([anˈtɔːnjo bardelˈliːno]; May 4, 1945 – May 26, 1988) was a powerful Neapolitan Camorrista and boss of the Casalesi clan, having a prominent role in the organized crime in the province of Caserta during the 1980s.
+Antonio Bardellino ([anˈtɔːnjo bardelˈliːno]; May 4, 1945 – May 26, 1988) was a powerful Camorrista and boss of the Casalesi clan, having a prominent role in the organized crime in the province of Caserta during the 1980s.
 He was one of the last of the old-style Camorra godfathers.

 Powerful Camorrista

 Originally from San Cipriano d'Aversa in the Italian province of Caserta, Bardellino was an important Cosa Nostra affiliate in the region of Campania.
 "Bardellino was the reference point of all Camorra clans, even the ones that could not stand him.
 With his charisma he managed to maintain a certain equilibrium in Campania", according to the pentito Pasquale Galasso.
 He was the founder of the Casalesi clan, around which for almost a decade moved a united confederation of families (Schiavone, Bidognetti, Zagaria, Iovine, Venosa) rooted in a large territory which extended from southern Lazio through the agro aversano (countryside near Aversa), to Naples.